ibm-cloud-docs/monitoring/pricing.md

 All other {{site.data.keyword.mon_full_notm}} functionality, including dashboards, panels, and alerts, are included in the base service price and pricing does not vary.

 The costs that are provided in this topic are guidelines and do not represent actual costs.
 They represent a starting point for estimates of costs that would be incurred in environments with a similar configuration.
 Actual costs can vary by geography.
-The prices that are used are based on actual prices as of April 1, 2023 and it is possible they can change.
+The prices that are used are based on actual prices as of January 2024 and it is possible they can change.
 {: important}